 It is illegal to leave “School Bus” printed anywhere on the bus, as it could be misleading and potentially dangerous for children.

-And don’t be surprised if they only offer you liability insurance rather than full comprehensive.
+And don’t be surprised if they only offer you liability insurance instead of full comprehensive.

 Most likely, you will also have to provide photos to your insurance company as proof of your conversion.
 These photos should encompass the same checklist that was needed to register your bus.